d0ugal/metareview/notes.rst

 - Which projects use recheck the most?
 - Year on year
 - Wordcloud of review comments
+- Bull in bug data from launchpad - find a correlation there?

 High level averages, then by year.